Tuesday, September 13, 2005

 Without ever addressing it, I realise that, for a long time, the experience of dreams has preoccupied me.
 Not their events and narratives – which seem to be random variants of the same scenario – but the experience.
 The purity evoked in dreams unsettles me.
 One wakes reeling from the experience; an experience which soon drifts into insignificance yet also seems to contain the essence of all experience; the teleology of experience.
 What is the nature of this purity - truth or illusion?
 As dreams are, by definition, unreal, does this make the purity unreal?

 In online searching for a means of forming these questions, I note that, among the new age guff and dry, disingenuous science, a translation of Freud’s The Interpretation of Dreams is available online.
-I suppose I ought to read it one day.
+[All links broken]

 After I’d given up the search, I saw 43 Folder’s link to a long blog entry by Phillip J. Eby.
 In The Multiple Self, he uses a programming metaphor to discuss self and self-help.
 He offers "the ultimate answer, not to life, the universe, and everything, but the ultimate answer, I think, to the nature of the human condition: ‘You’ are not ‘yourself’ today.
 For that matter, you were not yourself yesterday, and you will not be tomorrow.
 You never have been, and never will be, because ‘you’ and ‘yourself’ are distinct neural subsystems which do not overlap."